 • sku: Specifies the type of managed cluster to deploy.
 To deploy an AKS Automatic cluster, this parameter must be set to automatic.

-• apiserver-subnet-id: Defines the resource ID of the subnet to which the control plane API server pods will be assigned.
+• apiserver-subnet-id: Defines the resource ID of the subnet to which the control plane API load balancer (kube-apiserver) will be assigned.

 • vnet-subnet-id: Specifies the resource ID of the subnet into which the cluster nodes will be deployed.